MagGeo/MagGeo/README.md

 ## Earth's Magnetic Field

 The Earth's magnetic field (or geomagnetic field ) is generated in the fluid outer core by a self-exciting dynamo process.
 Electrical currents flowing in the slowly moving molten iron generate the magnetic field.
-In addition to sources in the Earth's core the magnetic field observable at the Earth's surface has sources in the crust and in the ionosphere and magnetosphere[^1]
+In addition to sources in the Earth's core the magnetic field observable at the Earth's surface has sources in the crust and in the ionosphere and magnetosphere<sup>[1]</sup>.

 The Earth's magnetic field is described by seven components.
 These are **Declination (D)**, **Inclination (I)**, **Horizontal intensity (H)**, **Vertical intensity (Z)**, **total intensity (F)** and the **north (X)** and **east (Y)** components of the horizontal intensity.
 In most of the geomagnetic data sources the reference frame used to share the magnetic components is **NEC**, which is basically the same XYZ cartesian system.
 By convention, declination is considered positive when measured east of north, Inclination and vertical intensity positive down, X (N) positive north, and Y(E) positive east.
-The magnetic field observed on Earth is constantly changing. [^2]
+The magnetic field observed on Earth is constantly changing<sup>[2]</sup>.

 <div class="alert alert-warning" role="alert">
   <strong>The Earth's magnetic field varies both in space and time</strong>